ietf-wg-acme/acme/draft-ietf-acme-acme.md

 specific account key to fulfill a specific challenge.

 token (required, string):
 : A random value that uniquely identifies a challenge.
-This value MUST have at least 128 bits of entropy, in order to prevent an attacker from guessing it.
-It MUST NOT contain any characters outside the URL-safe Base64 alphabet.

 key (required, JWK):
 : The account key being authorized